 How many ways can one cook adobo?
 Ooohh… let me count the ways… Okay, I give up.
 Countless ways.
-With chicken and hard-boiled eggs, as stuffing for burrito, corned beef style, with liver sauce, with lemongrass, with eggs only — exotic or eye candy, with green beans, with white button mushrooms, with frog legs and quail eggs, with lamb, with catfish, with squids, with kangkong (swamp spinach), with rice… You get the idea.
+As stuffing for burrito, corned beef style, with liver sauce, with lemongrass, with eggs only — exotic or eye candy, with white button mushrooms, with frog legs and quail eggs, with catfish, with squids… You get the idea.

 And I am now about to add another adobo recipe to my list.
 This time, with minced pork, baby portobello mushrooms and sitaw (yard-long beans).
 What’s the idea?
 Well, if you’re trying to cut down on you meat consumption, it’s smart to include some other substantial ingredients to your dish.
 For me, that means either tofu or mushrooms.
 Does adobo still taste like adobo with all that mushrooms?
 Sure it does.
 And it is delicious adobo.